Ahmedlekan/aws-bootcamp-cruddur-2023/journal/week0.md

 + Scalability: It works well for both small and large systems, as it allows you to focus on the level of detail that matters most.
 + Tool Agnostic: The C4 Model can be created using any diagramming tool (e.g., Lucid Charts, Draw.io, or even pen and paper).

-6. Familiarized myself with the cloud services we will use during the bootcamp.

 #### AWS Service used